ND7996/Thesisscripts/README.md

 align.ipynb - gives the alignment score
 input file - gpx4.faa
-blast.ipynb - gives an xml file with results blosum.ipynb - could only create an alignment of a range of amino acids and score of it between two sequences, but not the matrix, have to check glutathione.faa - has all sequences of glutathione in all species from uniprot extract.ipynb - gived info from glutathione.faa index, record.id, len(record.seq), len(record.features and a fasta also, reads the fasta from the file, but no specification of organism
+blast.ipynb - gives an xml file with results blosum.ipynb - creates a similarity matrix glutathione.faa - has all sequences of glutathione in all species from uniprot extract.ipynb - extracts particular HScode